AuFeld/AuFeld.github.io/_posts/2020-05-30-TransferMarket.md

 gh-repo: AuFeld
 tags: [football, english premier league]
 ---

+An analysis of how well football clubs in the English Premier League procure players in the Transfermarket.

 ## Introduction

 Thanks to lucrative TV Broadcasting deals for the rights to televise English Premier League (EPL) matches, club expenditures